benc-uk/rayscale/README.md

 # Scene Definition Language
-The way *Scenes* are defined is in YAML, there's
+The way *Scenes* and the *JobInput* are defined is yia YAML, there's
 ### [📘 Full Docs - Job & Scene Definition Reference](docs/reference.md)